rahat-ferdous/Counterfactual-Africa-CMIP6/README.md

-# Climate-Smart Agriculture Planner
+# Climate-Change Driven Agricultural Yield Prediction using CMIP6 Data

-A Streamlit application for analyzing climate change impacts on African agriculture using Shared Socioeconomic Pathways (SSPs).
+A demo for analyzing climate change impacts on African agriculture using Shared Socioeconomic Pathways (SSPs).

 ## Features